ajvb/awesome-tor/README.md

 - [How Tor Users Got Caught - Defcon 22](https://www.youtube.com/watch?v=7G1LjQSYM5Q) - 4 examples of people who have used Tor for illegal activities and how they were caught.
 Multiple de-anonymization attacks are shown at the end of the video.
 - [How governments have tried to block Tor - 2011](https://www.youtube.com/watch?v=GwMr8Xl7JMQ) - Iran blocked Tor handshakes using Deep Packet Inspection (DPI) in January 2011 and September 2011, an oldy but goody.
-- [State Of The Onion - 2014](https://www.youtube.com/watch?v=fOwYgAS4TXE) - The State of the Onion covers technical, social, economic, political and cultural issues pertaining to anonymity, the Tor Project and the ecosystem surrounding our communities.
+- [State Of The Onion - 2014](https://www.youtube.com/watch?v=fOwYgAS4TXE) - Covers technical, social, economic, political and cultural issues pertaining to anonymity, the Tor Project and the ecosystem surrounding our communities.
 - [The Tor Network - 2013](https://www.youtube.com/watch?v=CJNxbpbHA-I) - Roger Dingledine and Jacob Appelbaum discuss contemporary Tor Network issues related to censorship, security, privacy and anonymity online.
 - [Tor: Hidden Services and Deanonymisation - 2014](https://www.youtube.com/watch?v=oZdeRmlj8Gw) - This talk presents the results from what we believe to be one of the largest studies into Tor Hidden Services (The Darknet) to date.

 # End-user tools

 - [GetTor](https://www.torproject.org/getinvolved/volunteer.html.en#project-gettor) - E-mail autoresponder providing Tor's packages over SMTP.
 This has been relatively unchanged for quite a while.
-- [Globe](https://www.torproject.org/getinvolved/volunteer.html.en#project-globe) - Globe is a web application that allows you to search for Tor relays and bridges, providing a detailed overview of properties and configurations of a relay or bridge.
 - [Ooni Probe](https://www.torproject.org/getinvolved/volunteer.html.en#project-ooni) - Censorship scanner, checking your local connection for blocked or modified content.
 - [Tor2web](https://www.torproject.org/getinvolved/volunteer.html.en#project-tor2web) - Allows Internet users to browse websites running in Tor hidden services.
 It trades user anonymity for usability by allowing anonymous content to be distributed to non-anonymous users.
-- [TorBirdy](https://www.torproject.org/getinvolved/volunteer.html.en#project-torbirdy) - TorBirdy is Torbutton for Thunderbird and related Mozilla mail clients.
+- [TorBirdy](https://www.torproject.org/getinvolved/volunteer.html.en#project-torbirdy) - Torbutton for Thunderbird and related Mozilla mail clients.
 - [TorCheck](https://www.torproject.org/getinvolved/volunteer.html.en#project-torcheck) - Site for determining if the visitor is using Tor or not.

 # File sharing

-- [OnionShare](https://onionshare.org/) - OnionShare is an open source tool that lets you securely and anonymously share a file of any size.
+- [OnionShare](https://onionshare.org/) - Open source tool that lets you securely and anonymously share a file of any size.

 # Funding